Alexander Murray, 6th Earl of Dunmore: Career

 A Captain in the 9th Lancers, he served as aide-de-camp to Prince Adolphus, Duke of Cambridge.

 Upon the death of his father on 11 November 1836, he succeeded as the 2nd Baron Dunmore, in the Peerage of the United Kingdom, which gave him an automatic seat in the House of Lords, as well as the 6th Viscount of Fincastle, 6th Earl of Dunmore, and 6th Lord Murray of Blair, Moulin, and Tillemot, all in the Peerage of Scotland.
 He inherited the Hebridean Isle of Harris, a 150,000 acre estate.

 Personal life

 On 27 September 1836, Viscount Fincastle married Lady Catherine Herbert (1814–1886) at Frankfurt am Main, Germany.
-She was a daughter of Gen. George Herbert, 11th Earl of Pembroke and Catherine Vorontsov (a daughter of Count Semyon Vorontsov, the Russian Ambassador to the United Kingdom).
+She was a daughter of Gen. George Herbert, 11th Earl of Pembroke and Catherine Vorontsov (the German spelling is Woronzow) (a daughter of Count Semyon Vorontsov, the Russian Ambassador to the United Kingdom).
 After their marriage, they lived in London where his wife became a Lady of the Bedchamber to Queen Victoria and their children had play dates at Buckingham Palace with the future Edward VII.
 Together, they had four children: